 Jones Act Compensation for PTSD

-Any accident that occurs on your vessel, that was caused by negligence, and that has impacted your health, mental or physical, can result in medical bills, lost wages, and other types of pain or suffering.
-If you experience symptoms because of what happened on your vessel, you can file a Jones Act claim and seek compensation for your treatment, and other needs.
+Any accident that occurs on your vessel caused by negligence and has impacted your mental or physical health can result in medical bills, lost wages, and other types of pain or suffering.

-To qualify for PTSD Jones Act compensation you must be able to demonstrate that you have experienced at least one of the symptoms of the disorder.
-If you think you may qualify, be sure that you are diagnosed by a professional and that you can show medical records proving that you are suffering from symptoms.
+To qualify for PTSD Jones Act compensation, you must demonstrate that you have experienced at least one of the disorder’s symptoms.
+If you think you may qualify, be sure you are diagnosed by a professional and can show medical records proving that you are suffering from symptoms.

 Getting Legal Help for PTSD